aharonium/opensiddur.org/posts/posts/blessing-the-spirit-of-life-after-eating-and-feeling-satiated_(aharon-nissn.varady_2016-04-18).html.md

 in all [foot]Bereishit 24:1[/foot],
 from all [foot]Bereishit 27:33[/foot],
 and with all things [foot]Bereishit 33:11[/foot]&nbsp;<br />
-so may the Compassionate Womb bless us all as one with a perfect blessing – and let us say, Amen!
+so may the Compassionate Womb bless us all as one with a perfect blessing – and let us say, <em>Amen</em>!
 </div></td>
 </tr>